PRSA: Prompt Stealing Attacks against Real-World Prompt Services: Threat Model

-\paragraphbe{Adversary’s capabilities} For non-interactive prompt services, the adversary can extract a single input-output pair example of the target prompt.
-For interactive prompt services, given the limits on free queries, the adversary can only gather limited input-output data.
-We consider a heightened threat scenario where providers will likely incorporate prompt protection instructions into interactive prompt services to hinder the adversary's abilities and prevent potential leakage of target prompts.
-Additionally, we assume the adversary can access resources associated with the target LLM and collect public prompt datasets.
+\paragraphbe{Adversary’s Capabilities} For prompt marketplaces, the adversary can extract a single input-output pair example of the target prompt.
+For LLM application stores, the adversary can gather an input-output pair through a limited number of free interactions.
+We consider a more challenging threat scenario where developers might incorporate protective instructions into LLM applications to prevent potential leakage of the target system prompts, thereby limiting the adversary's capabilities.
+Additionally, we assume the adversary can access the target LLM and collect public prompt datasets from open-source platforms~\cite{awesome_chatgpt_prompts, Prompt_Coder}.